ookamitai/pyREX/README.md

 # pyREX
-pyREX - Python Resampler EXtension
+pyREX - Python Resampler EXtension.
 A UTAU Multisamp passthrough.

 # Overview
 Although it works, several features has yet to be implemented.
+(super slow btw)

 # Flags
 Fade in -> I